 South Africa recorded its largest trade surplus on record in March, data showed on Friday, with sales of commodities and minerals rising sharply as global demand driven by the economic recovery from the coronavirus continued.
-South Africa's trade surplus widened to 52.77 billion rand ($3.67 billion) in March from a revised surplus of 31.22 billion rand in February, the South African Revenue Service said.
-Exports increased by 28.9% on a month-on-month basis to 168.29 billion rand, while imports rose 16.3% to 115.52 billion rand, the revenue Service said.
+South Africa’s trade surplus widened to R52.77 billion ($3.67 billion) in March from a revised surplus of R31.22 billion in February, the South African Revenue Service said.
+Exports increased by 28.9% on a month-on-month basis to R168.29 billion, while imports rose 16.3% to R115.52 billion, the revenue Service said.

 The announcement that Amazon will set up South African headquarters in an R4 billion Cape Town development was met with excitement and concern.
 It was exciting to those who care more about the economy and jobs but concern by environmentalists and those who care about heritage.
 There’s one concern that has not been raised yet and it relates to what is known as the Amazon Effect.
 It is known as the powerful disruption that e-commerce has made on the retail market.
 The term came about as a result of Amazon’s dominant role in the e-commerce marketplace and leading the disruptive impact of the industry.
 Based on recent developments it seems the Amazon Effect is coming for South Africa.